azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Wataru %}
     Correct\~!
-You're a genius, "Himerunrun"-san\~.
+You're a genius, "Himerunrun"-san♪.
 And so, as someone whose name also ends with "--ru", I followed his lead and became "Watarunrun"!
   {% endbubble %}

   {% bubble HiMERU %}